To see our most up-to-date workshop listing please check out our Upcoming Workshops page!

 Upcoming Workshops & Events

 ONREP workshops are offered at NO cost to Oregon educators through external funding that covers all materials, fees, and instruction costs, unless otherwise noted.
 For more information about our workshops, including our cancellation policy, please refer to our Frequently Asked Questions or Contact Us with your questions.
 Workshops tailored to Outdoor School are indicated with 'ODS' in the title.
+Registration is required for all workshops.

 You can also peruse some of our previous workshops if you are interested in seeing what we have offered in the past.